IBE160/SG-Oslo-Best/docs/PRD.md

         *   *Dependency: FR-2.1.*
     *   `FR-3.2 [MVP]` The system shall automatically retrieve the user's saved CV information for use in cover letter generation.
         *   *Dependency: FR-1.4.*
-    *   `FR-3.3 [MVP]` The system shall generate a customized cover letter using a third-party Large Language Model (LLM) based on the user's CV, job advertisement, and instructions.
+    *   `FR-3.3 [MVP]` The system shall generate a customized cover letter based on the user's CV, job advertisement, and instructions.
         *   *Dependency: FR-3.1, FR-3.2.*
     *   `FR-3.4 [MVP]` The system shall display the generated cover letter to the user in plain text.
     *   `FR-3.5 [MVP]` The system shall provide an option for the user to regenerate the cover letter.